-Title of Project/Service/Policy Libraries Capital Program 2022-23 Newhaven Library Team/Department Library and Information Service Directorate Communities, Economy & Transport Provide a comprehensive description of your Project (Service/Policy, etc.) including its Purpose and Scope In 2022-23 the service will undertake three refurbishment of Newhaven library.
+Title of Project/Service/Policy Libraries Capital Program 24-25 Seaford Library Team/Department Library and Information Service Directorate Communities, Economy & Transport Provide a comprehensive description of your Project (Service/Policy, etc.) including its Purpose and Scope In 2024-25 the service will undertake the partial refurbishment of Seaford library focusing on redecoration and newly fitted furniture, fixtures, and equipment to allow more flexible use of the library space and provide additional meeting room/ activity.
+The redundant café will also be retrofitted into a bookable meeting room to accommodate the LIS team, but also available for public hire.
 The proposed works will be undertaken in accordance with the Council's Capital Strategy which states investment will be undertaken in order to maintain libraries in a safe and suitable condition from which to deliver the outcomes of the Libraries Strategic Commissioning Strategy (LSCS).
-For further information on the analysis undertaken please refer to Technical Appendix 1 of the Strategy - Needs Assessment in the new strategy.
+For further information on the analysis undertaken please refer to Technical Appendix 1 of the Strategy-Needs Assessment in the new strategy.